Play an important role in

 Although Vietnam has now been at peace for many years, effects from the war continue to haunt not only the adult population of this beautiful country, but also its children.
 With many people affected by Agent Orange, it is reported that nearly seven million people in Vietnam are disabled, which equates to 8% of the total population!

 As with most developing countries, disabled people in Vietnam do not receive the level of support they so desperately need and this is where you and other volunteers can really help make a difference.
-Volunteering with disabled children is a challenging but a highly rewarding experience.
-By using your creativity, emotion and resourcefulness you will be able to provide the love and attention the children need.

 There is no better way of helping than by volunteering in one of the worthwhile care centres around Hanoi.
 Every day will be different, but as you get to know the children and their routines, as well as develop special relationships with them, you will soon reap the rewards and benefits.

 What will a typical day look like?